ja-odur/jaodur.github.io/README.md

 # jaodur.github.io
-the url of the pages are:
+the url of the pages are:\n
 jaodur.github.io/book-A-Meal%20ui/signin_signup.html ->for user signup and signin

 jaodur.github.io/book-A-Meal%20ui/auth_users.html -> for authorized user.
 Note Not yet complete